siposm/adt-demo-exam-2/README.md

 - In the `UserTweetManager` class create the following methods and queries.
 - Remarks:
     - All methods should use the database as the source, so pass the `UserTweetContext` as parameter.
     - For this moment, all methods can return `IEnumerable<object>` referenced collection, but **this is not advised** in real projects!
-Always create Entity/DTO classes for these purposes as well and use them instead!
+Always create dedicated Entity or DTO classes for these purposes as well and use them instead!
-- Create the following queries:
+- Create the following methods and implement the queries inside:
     - `GetUsersWithHotmailAccount`
         - select the usernames of those who has hotmail email addresses.
 Convert their usernames to uppercase format.
     - `GetUsersWithAtLeastOneOldTweet`